Musings from a high school Teacher

 I wish I would have had more time to blog as we went.
-I feel like I had so many great things to say but no time to sit down, as this was a full on adventure.
-I did manage to jot down a few things here and there so I will add them now, but know that Robyn and I had a blast!
-I think the kids had a rich experience and as they edit I get more and more excited to see the final products.
+I feel like I had so many great things to say but no time to sit down, as this was a full-on adventure.
+I did manage to jot down a few things here and there, so I will add them now, but know that Robyn and I had a blast.
+I think the kids had a rich experience, and as they edit, I get more and more excited to see the final products.
 I think I learned just as much as the students did.

-This process was especially fun for me as I got to try out some exploratory ideas in a software based course.
+This process was especially fun for me as I got to try out some exploratory ideas in a software-based course.
 I think it has given me a better idea of what works and what really doesn't.
 Let's hope I can transfer that to graphic arts and photo editing.

-I talked with Robyn the other day about what she saw in the process , we only had a couple of minutes as we were both busy organizing our weeks and an out of school video shoot, but here is what Robyn had to say.
+I talked with Robyn the other day about what she saw in the process.
+We only had a couple of minutes as we were both busy organizing our weeks and an out-of-school video shoot, but here is what Robyn had to say:

-"Today we had a flipped classroom in our drama media arts kids were excited about scouting locations.
-Securing shot lists.
-When they had a question they asked one of us excited to get an answer and then would leave to go and continue planning.
-To me I felt happy this is learning at its best.
+"Today we had a flipped classroom in our Drama / Media Arts.
+Kids were excited about scouting locations and securing shot lists.
+When they had a question, they asked one of us, excited to get an answer and then would leave to go and continue planning.
+To me, I felt happy.
+This is learning at its best.
 You are there to give guidance and massage an idea and add a little spice to their brilliance or concept that might need a bit more discussion.
-In a lecture class they disengage.
-Even if I feel like the information is valuable.
-It seems there is only a certain amount of time that you can have a one way conversation, even if you feel like an expert.
-On the other hand today felt invigorating as a teacher because they did have background which enabled the freedom to explore on there own.
+In a lecture class, they disengage.
+Even if I feel like the information is valuable, it seems there is only a certain amount of time that you can have a one way conversation, even if you feel like an expert.
+On the other hand, today felt invigorating as a teacher because they did have background which enabled the freedom to explore on their own.
 Where is the balance?"

-Striving to explore flip explain in order to engage!
+Striving to explore flip: explain in order to engage!